Attempted Kidnapping & Abduction

 Ohio’s kidnapping statute recognizes two forms of kidnapping.

 The first type of kidnapping prohibits removal or restraint of liberty of another by force, threat, or deception.
 Purposes of kidnapping include ransom, the commission of a another felony, or to terrorize or cause serious bodily harm.

 The second type of kidnapping does not require that the removal or restraint be done for any of the specified purposes required in the previous subsection, if it is done in a way that creates a risk of serious physical harm to the person.

 Abduction is a lesser kidnapping offense.
 There are also three types of the crime in Ohio:

 (1) removal of another by force or threat;

 (2) restraint of another by force or threat under conditions that create a risk of bodily harm or fear; and

-The crime of “Unlawful restraint” is defined in Section 2905.03 of the Ohio Revised Code as the knowing restraint of another’s liberty, a lesser included offense of both kidnapping and of abduction.
+Section 2905.03 of the Ohio Revised Code defines unlawful restraint.
+It is the knowing restraint of another’s liberty, a lesser included offense of both kidnapping and of abduction.

-If you or a loved one is accused or under investigation for Kidnapping, Abduction or any other crime in Ohio, please speak with a criminal defense lawyer from our Columbus law firm.
-We will meet or talk to you without charge to review the facts of your case.
+If you or a loved one is accused or under investigation for kidnapping, abduction, or any other crime in Ohio, please speak with one of our Columbus criminal defense lawyers.
+You can set up a free consultation with us, and we review the facts of your case.